allforcode/PHPPaging/README.md

    $showPaging = new Paging($totalRows, $currentPage, $pageSize);
   ```

-6. If you have nore than ten pages, I guess you don't want showing all of the numbers, such as:
+6. If you have nore than ten pages, I guess you don't want showing all of the numbers, it could look like that:

    ``` First < 1 2 3 4 5 6 7 8 9 10 11 12 ... > Last ```